Scalable and General Whole-Body Control for Cross-Humanoid Locomotion: Experiments

 Beyond basic locomotion, we further evaluate our method in whole-body control scenarios.
-Our generalist policy on all robot platforms can robustly and accurately follow full-body commands issued from real-time teleoperation~\cite{Cheng2024OpenTeleVisionTW}, producing coordinated whole-body behaviors across diverse embodiments, as shown in Fig.~\ref{fig:teaser}.
-We also test the policy on several long-horizon loco-manipulation tasks, including plush toy picking, door opening, and traversal.
-These tasks require precise arm control and efficient full-body posture coordination.
-Despite the challenges, the policy achieves near-perfect success rates across all tasks.
+Our generalist policy on all robot platforms can robustly and accurately follow full-body commands issued from real-time teleoperation~\cite{Cheng2024OpenTeleVisionTW}, producing coordinated whole-body behaviors across diverse embodiments, as illustrated in Fig.~\ref{fig:teaser}.

+We also assess the policy on several long-horizon loco-manipulation tasks using different robots, including Unitree G1 and H1-2 (shown in Fig.~\ref{fig:real_world_experiment}).
+In these tasks, each robot is required to approach the box, bend down to pick up the plush toy, open a door, and finally squat down to place the toy into the basket.
+These tasks demand precise arm control as well as efficient whole-body posture coordination.
+Despite these challenges, the policy achieves near-perfect success rates across all tasks.